QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 - anagram new : Generates a new anagram from a Pokémon or a move.
 - anagram hint : Display the hint for the current anagram
 - anagram end : Forcefully ends the current game, revealing the solution
+- Doing ~anagram without any parameter prints out the current anagram if one exists.
 - a : Guess the solution.
 Everything after a is treated as the guess.

 Extended commands